devwaseem/FacePass/README.md

 3.activate virtualenv:
 `source facepassenv/bin/activate`

-4.change directory to webservice dir:
+4.install virtualenv:
-`cd FacePass\ Webservice`
+`pip install virtualenv`

 5.install the required dependencies:
 `pip install -r requirements.txt`

 this will install the required dependencies for the project automatically

-6.Now the flask app using:
+6.Now run the flask app using:
 `python runApp.py`

 Now you will get something like this: